Stuycs-K/project03-final-9-lid-hea-jiangj/DEVLOG.md

 ### 2024-01-8 - Brief description
 CW: Changed editing feature so that it you can edit the title and content of a post separately.
 Forum asks user if they want to change title or content.
 Worked on getting data from posts.

+HW: Worked on displaying forum in the terminal to the client side.
+The terminal displays the last 4 post titles to the client.
+If the a new post is updated, the forum shown to the client is updated.
+Will work on implementing scrolling with the up and down key.